Announcements and Important Events

 Signs will be posted in bathrooms, locker rooms and near training facilities emphasizing social distancing and proper hygiene.

-In addition, student-athletes should not enter or leave the practice facility together or within 6’ of each other.
+Student-athletes should not enter or leave the practice facility together or within 6’ of each other.
 Parents picking up student-athletes should remain in their vehicles.

 Student-athlete and coach bags, apparel, etc. should be separated 6’ apart.
 All personal supplies should be labeled with the owner’s name on it to prevent someone from picking up the wrong bag.

 Number of Participants